Devendra33/Machine-Learning/Udemy ML (A-Z)/Regression/Evaluating Regression Models Performance/README.md

-# project: Best Linear Model Selection.
+# project: Best Regressiion Model Selection.
 --> that gives the best linear model suitable for data set.

 --> works only when the data set is preprocessed.